 The MCU is a device that connects two or more telepresence endpoints together to one single telepresence conference.
 An MCU can setup and control multiple videoconferencing call sessions.
 After receiving media streams from multiple endpoints or cascading MCUs and GWs, an MCU processes the media streams and sends the processed media stream to an endpoint, MCU or GW.

 An MCU must support video and audio mixing and media adaptation for different types of endpoints and should also support control functions, for example, auxiliary stream token control, voice switch and control based on endpoint screens, etc.

+An MCU should participate in the signalling negotiating the characteristics of the media in order to minimise the need for mixing or adapting media between endpoints where possible.
+This is to improve the QoS / QoE of the media.

 6.1.3 Call and resource controller